mccleary/Memory-Game/README.md

 A complete browser-based card matching game (also known as Concentration).
 But this isn’t just any memory game!
 It’s a shnazzy, well-designed, feature-packed memory game!

-Single-page web app built with HTML,CSS and JavaScript
+Single-page web app built with HTML,CSS and JavaScript, Google Fonts, W3 Modal, Font Awesome

 ## How The Game Works